mgechev/blog.mgechev.com/_posts/2015-03-05-persistent-state-reactjs.markdown

 this.restorePState();
 {% endhighlight %}

-Initially we set the persistence storage we are going to use by `this.setPState(this.localStorage)`, later we set a unique identifier of the component `this.setPId('ticker')` and after that we restore the component's state if there is such by calling `this.restorePState`.
+Initially we set the persistent storage we are going to use by `this.setPState(this.localStorage)`, later we set a unique identifier of the component `this.setPId('ticker')` and after that we restore the component's state if there is such by calling `this.restorePState`.

 In order to save the component's state persistently you can use `this.setPState`, which has exactly the same interface as `this.setState`, as first argument it accepts the new state and as second a callback, which will be invoked once the state is set.

 But how to change the storage from `localStorage` to XHR for example?
-We simple need to pass to `setPStorage` an object, which implements the following interface:
+We simply need to pass to `setPStorage` an object, which implements the following interface:

 - `get(id) : Promise`
 - `set(id, state) : Promise`
 - `remove(id) : Promise`

-Since we want to have standardized interface for each storage and having asynchronous APIs, each of these methods should return an ECMAScript 6 promise object.
+Since we want to have standardized interface for each storage and having asynchronous APIs of the stores, each of these methods should return an ECMAScript 6 promise object.
 Since not all browsers support it you can use the [polyfill by Jake Archibald](https://github.com/jakearchibald/es6-promise).

 You can find this module at my [GitHub account](https://github.com/mgechev/react-pstate).

 ## Conclusion

 The mixin seems quite useful.
-However, it doesn't solve all the problems you might have.
-For example saving the state persistently of a dialog, which is dragged around isn't the best thing you can do.
+However, it doesn't solve all the problems you might have for persistently storing the state of a component.
+For example saving the state of a dialog on `mousemove`, isn't the best thing you can do.
 This will lead to disk access/HTTP request each few milliseconds.
 In this case a better way of using `react-pstate` is by saving it on drag stop.
+However, it provides you primitives which prevent having code duplication.